fakemanoan/fakemanoan.github.io/docs/_includes/compatability.md

 {% assign devicemodels = devicedata.models %}

 # Supported devices
-Not every device is created the same.
-Some phones use different parts internally.
-This makes them incompatible.
+Not all devices are the same.
+Some use different screens, modems, or other parts.
+This can mean they are incompatible.

-This means if your phone isn't supported, you shouldn't install it on your device.

-Make sure you install the correct version, or you may run into issues.
+Please download the correct version for your device to ensure correct operation.
+Unsupported phones will not work.
 <table>
 <thead><tr><th>Model</th><th>Codename</th><th>Supported</th></tr></thead>
 {% for iden in devicemodels %}